p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>4) Users</b></p>

 PMs represent the Voice of the Customer in Business.
-Desiging a product is not possible without thinking about its users/customers.
+Designing a product is not possible without thinking about its users/customers.
 Generally, PMs engage in a dialogue with users to better understand them and their needs.
 This involves research, customer interviews, FGDs and documentation of insights.
 However, you would proceed with user-thinking and assumptions while interviewing for PM role.
 Things to note -
 * Consider all potential and current users
 * Identify primary user and secondary user